General controls

 Permalink: https://owaspai.org/goto/unwantedbiastesting/

-Unwanted bias testing: by doing test runs of the model to measure unwanted bias, unwanted behaviour caused by an attack can be detected.
-The details of bias detection fall outside the scope of this document as it is not a security concern - other than that an attack on model behaviour can cause bias.
+Unwanted bias testing: By doing test runs of the model to measure unwanted bias, unwanted behaviour caused by an attack can be detected.
+The details of bias detection fall outside the scope of this document as it is not a security concern - other than that, an attack on model behaviour can cause bias.